 You want the bed to be boring so your baby only has the idea to sleep.
 Nothing else.
 Don’t put toys, animals, or books in the crib or bed.
 It is a distraction.

 5. White noise

 Keriann said a noise machine is okay.
-Her test is that if your child can take it to college, then he/she can have it now.
+Her test is that if your child can take it to college, then he can have it now.
 Great way to decide if it is okay.

 6. Cool temperature

 Set the house temperature between 68 degrees to 72 degrees.
 It needs to be comfortable.
 This is one of the best tips for getting a baby to sleep through the night.